H-ADJI/calkilatrice/README.md

 ## Running the program

 - if you have go installed, cd to to the project directory and run : `go run main.go --help` to list all possible options for this CLI
+- or you can download the binary on the releas section of this repo.
 - evaluation an expression : `go run main.go --expr "<your very complicated math expression>`
   - Example : `go run main.go --expr "1 + 2*sin(3.14/2) - tan(3.14/4)"`, this should output 2 as a result.
 - There are other options that can be activated like using Degree instead of the default Radians for trigonometric operations, logging out the AST or the Tokens.
 You can find how to use them using the --help option.